-13.6 Register Definitions: Interrupt-On-Change
+13.6 Interrupt-On-Change Registers

-REGISTER 13-1: IOCBP: INTERRUPT-ON-CHANGE POSITIVE EDGE REGISTER u = Bit is unchanged x = Bit is unknown -n/n = Value at POR and BOR/Value at all other Resets '1' = Bit is set '0' = Bit is cleared bit 7-0 IOCBP<7:0>: Interrupt-on-Change Positive Edge Enable bits
+REGISTER 13-1: IOCBP: INTERRUPT-ON-CHANGE POSITIVE EDGE REGISTER u = Bit is unchanged x = Bit is unknown -n/n = Value at POR and BOR/Value at all other Resets bit 7-0 IOCBP<7:0>: Interrupt-on-Change Positive Edge Enable bits

-- 1 = Interrupt-on-Change enabled on the pin for a positive going edge.
-IOCBFx bit and IOCIF flag will be set upon detecting an edge. - 0 = Interrupt-on-Change disabled for the associated pin.
+1 = Interrupt-on-Change enabled on the pin for a positive going edge.
+Associated Status bit and interrupt flag will be set upon detecting an edge.

+0 = Interrupt-on-Change disabled for the associated pin.